pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

     Find out from the logs what is the name of the Table Segment with id 423.
 To do so one can grep "MapStreamSegmentId" and pick the one, for the Table Segment id in question.

 2) Go to the Tier-2 directory having the Segment chunks.
 Usually the root of this directory is `/mnt/tier-2`.
-And the Table Segment Chunks can be found under `/mnt/tier2/_system/_tables`.
+And many Table Segment Chunks can be found under `/mnt/tier2/_system/_tables`.

 3) Copy over the main Table Segment Chunks to a directory of your choice.

-    Here is an example of a listing of the said directoty.
+    Here is an example of a listing of the said directory.

     ```
 	-drwxrwxr-x 12 osboxes osboxes    4096 Jun  2 11:45  ..